Ombudsman report into loyalist murders 'deeply disturbing'

 He said any such action would be a breach of the Good Friday and subsequent agreements.

-The Taoiseach made his remarks in response to a question from the Aontú leader, Peadar Tobín, who used Dáil privilege to name the soldier known as Soldier F.
+The taoiseach made his remarks in response to a question from the Aontú leader, Peadar Tobín, who used Dáil privilege to name the soldier known as Soldier F.

 Soldier F was charged with the murders of William McKinney and James Wray, plus five counts of attempted murder for his actions on Bloody Sunday in 1972 when 13 people were shot dead by paratroopers.